The benefits of a part time FD

-Imagine the benefits to your SME of having a fully qualified, experienced Finance Director or Financial Controller on hand a few days a month, at a fraction of the cost of a full-time employee.
+Imagine the benefits to your SME of having a fully qualified, experienced Finance Director on hand a few days a month, at a fraction of the cost of a full-time employee.

 As a business grows, the finance department can often get over-loaded with additional tasks that naturally arise.
 This can result in some of the following signs that you may need to look out for: